mbogaczynska/apple_mobility_data/README.md

 dataset.

 ### Change log
+* 2020-09-20: I new script was written for reading any subsetted state and tally up the rows grouped by city/county nd transportation type.
 * 2020-09-19: A new version of the data file was downloaded.
 Added second script to use dplyr to tally up the count of cities and counties in a given state that have data from the different transportation types